How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 • 90837 - 60 minutes

-The only difference between these codes is how long the sessions lasted for, and that 90834 is the “standard” for billing.
-Just because it is considered so, it doesn’t mean that you can't conduct 60 minute appointments and bill for code 90837.
+The only difference between these codes is how long the sessions lasted for.
+90834 is the “standard” for billing.
+Just because it considered so, doesn’t mean that you can't do 60 minute appointments and bill for code 90837.

 When Can Therapists Use CPT Code 90837?

 As we established earlier — every minute counts.
-If a session with your client takes even a minute less (like 52 minutes), then 90837 would be the wrong billing code to use — and you could get some pushback from the insurance company.
+If a session with your client takes even a minute less (like 52 minutes), then 90837 would be the wrong billing code to use.
+If you do use it, you could get some pushback from the insurance company.
 To be safe from this, you’ll have to use code 90834 instead.

 Once your session passes the 53-minute mark, there’s no problem with using 90837.
-You can also provide additional documents, such as your session notes or the client’s diagnosis to support your claims and cover your bases.
+You can also provide additional documents.
+Your session notes or the client’s diagnosis can help to support your claims and cover your bases.

 Who Can Use 90837?